glamempireaus/customidfinder/README.md

 # Custom ID Finder
-Uses proxy connections + multithreading to check if a list of social media ids are taken.
+uses proxy connections + multithreading to check if a list of social media ids are taken.
 By default, checks https://steamcommunity.com/id/[id]

-This is a proof of concept.
-It could work with any website.
+this is a proof of concept.
+Iit could work with any website.

-Requires:
+requires:

-- List of words to use (words.txt)
+- list of words to use (words.txt)
-- List of socks proxy ip:ports (proxies.txt)
+- list of socks proxy ip:ports (proxies.txt)